 Perhaps one of the most important but least understood aspects of pre-employment screening for law enforcement and other criminal justice careers is the psychological exam.
-Often one of the last steps in the hiring process for police officers, the psychological exam can make or break your chances at a law enforcement career.
+One of the last steps in the hiring process for police officers, the psychological exam can make or break your chances at a law enforcement career.

 With so many agencies placing their faith in a psychologist's opinion, many would-be police officers are no doubt wondering what's the big deal with the psych test and what can you do to increase your chances of success?

 What Psychological Screening Isn't